j12bates/IntuiType-MDTS/readme.md

-# Intuitive Arrangement
+# IntuiType -- Markdown Typesetter
-A Lightweight Document Formatting Tool for Typesetting Documents from Largely Plaintext Source
+A Lightweight Document Formatting Tool for Typesetting Documents from Markdown Source

 ---

 ## Source Files
 A source file contains all the text to be included in the document.
-Single line breaks are ignored.
-A double line break (creating a blank line) ends the current paragraph and starts a new one.
+It it written using many of the conventions used by markdown.
-An example source incorporating most features can be found in `example.txt`.
+An example source incorporating supported features can be found in `example.md`.

 ## Installation
 Install by copying the files in `src/` to a directory in `/opt/` or your preferred directory for installing software.